Ramadan for Kids: 9 Critical Tips to Support Students during Ramadan and Eid al-Fitr

 What is Ramadan?

 Islam is one of the major world religions with 1.8 billion followers around the world.
-About 24.1 percent of the world population is Muslim, so Ramadan is a significant holiday.
+About a quarter of the world’s population is Muslim, so Ramadan is a significant global holiday.

 In the map below, you can see that many followers of Islam live in North Africa, the Middle East, West Asia, and Southeast Asia.
 Because of global diasporas, there are followers of Islam in most countries around the world today.
 During Ramadan, Muslims around the world will fast from sunrise to sunset.